Does social media drive your mental health?

 As per WHO report, it is estimated that nearly 300 million people suffer from depression which is now considered as a leading cause of disability worldwide.
 Nowadays most of the people use social media platforms, such as twitter and facebook, to share their thoughts and opinions with their contacts.

-As such, social media provides a means for capturing behavioral attributes that are relevant to an individual’s thinking, mood, communication, activities, and socialisation, the emotion and language used in social media posts may indicate feelings of worthless-ness, guilt, helplessness, and self-hatred that characterise major depression.
+As such, social media provides a means for capturing behavioural attributes that are relevant to an individual’s thinking, mood, communication, activities, and socialisation, the emotion and language used in social media posts may indicate feelings of worthlessness, guilt, helplessness, and self-hatred that characterise major depression.
 This happens with most of us who regularly use social media on a daily basis.
-Nobody would deny about this fact that they have had the experience of feeling envious of the fun their friends seem to be having.
+Nobody would deny the fact that they have had the experience of feeling envious of the fun their friends seem to be having.
 This might especially be the case if you are sitting at home, feeling bored while everyone else is partying or having a comfortable holiday in the sun.

 There are likely to be many complex reasons why social media use might be associated with depression.
 For instance, it is possible that people who are already depressed might be more inclined to rely on social media instead of face-to-face interactions, so greater social media use may be a symptom rather than a cause of depression.
 We all know that ‘likes’ are the currency of social media, and people who have low self-esteem may place great value on seeking validation from the social media by trying to attract likes to their comments as a way of increasing their self-esteem.
 In this way, social media can be a bit of a popularity contest.